bazelbuild/bazel/contributing.md

 # Contributing to Bazel

-We welcome contributions!
-This page covers setting up your machine to develop Bazel and, when you've made a patch, how to submit it.
+<p class="lead">We welcome contributions!
+This page covers setting up your
+machine to develop Bazel and, when you've made a patch, how to submit it.</p>

 ## How can I contribute to Bazel?